On the differentials of the Hochschild-Kostant-Rosenberg spectral sequence: Abstract

 \section{Abstract}

 The Hochschild-Kostant-Rosenberg theorem implies the existence of a spectral sequence computing the Hochschild homology of a variety in terms of the cohomology of differential forms.
-When the base field $k$ has characteristic $p>0$, we show that the differentials in this spectral sequence are zero before page $p$; when the variety admits a lift to $W_2(k)$, we give a formula for the differential on page $p$.
-The formula involves the Bockstein associated to the lift and a $p$th power operation for the Atiyah class.
+When the base field \(k\) has characteristic \(p>0\), we show that the differentials in this spectral sequence are zero before page \(p\); when the variety admits a lift to \(W_2(k)\), we give a formula for the differential on page \(p\).
+The formula involves the Bockstein associated to the lift and a \(p\)th power operation for the Atiyah class.
+Along the way, we also discuss rudiments of Tannakian reconstruction for derived stacks using the $\Theta$-categories of Nuiten and Toën.